jersonreyes/blnd/README.md

 ## Description

 Discover a new way — BLND is an automated answering system developed for AMA Blended Learning users  which can be accessed anywhere,
 anytime, and on any device.
 There are 21 subjects included.
 Instructions are also included at first visit.
-Share this to help other people.
+Everything is pre-designed.
+You only need to setup the website, upload the files, and you're al good!
+I decided to take down the site as I am not into programming anymore.
+At the very least, it gave me experience in which I am very happy.

     EARLY ACCESS: